Parts of a Plant

-By the end of this unit, children will be able to:
+By the end of this unit, learners will:

 • Roots: Absorb water and nutrients from the soil, anchor the plant in place.